merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 ## Linking repositories

-Now that your repository has been created we need to link your local folder with GitHub.
+Now that your repository has been created on the server, we need to link your local folder with GitHub.
+First, we need to initialize our repository (basically setting up our folder as a repository) and then link it.
 In your terminal type:

 ```
-git init
+git init # This is a one-time command
 git remote add origin https://github.com/YOURUSERNAME/seqcounter.git
 ```